Developers-Collective/NSMBW-Custom-Sprites/Utility/ExtendedSpriteSettings/README.md

 --------------------------------------------

-If there is a compilation or a game problem, tell Synel or Nin0, maybe we forgot something somewhere.
+If there is a compilation or a game problem, ask Synel or Nin0, maybe we forgot something somewhere.

+## Remaining bugs

+- In the `createExtended` function, the game sometimes decides to change values randomly after leaving the function for no reason => Shouldn't happen

+## Changelog

+### v1.2.0

+#### Hotfix
+- Using more than 1 block for the `createExtended` function only copy 1 block

+### v1.0

+Official Release